 Finding the right dentist:

 1. Searching the internet is probably the number one method used to verify who your trusted family members, friends and co-workers recommend to you.
-If you search the internet, look for the number of reviews (20 or 450 reviews) and the timeliness of the reviews (i.e. how current are they).
+If you search the internet, look for the number of reviews (450 verses 20 reviews) .

-2. Some suggest you ask your family doctor, but in today’s world a) your doctor can’t be reached and b) he really doesn’t have a clue, so forget that route.
+2. Some suggest you ask your family doctor.
+However, in today’s world of medicine, a) your doctor can’t be reached and b) he really doesn’t have a clue.
+So forget that route.

 4. Call your nearest dental school clinic.
 Really, that’s about as good as calling your doctor.